joelsteidl/pbc-wp/web/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * Real Time Stats - See real time stats inside your Google Analytics dashboard.
 * Universal Tracking - Get better insights with Google Analytics' universal tracking.
 * Google Analytics Dashboard - See the stats that matter from right inside your WordPress dashboard with custom Publisher Report, Ecommerce report, and Search Console report.
-* Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4
+* Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4 (GA4)
 * eCommerce Tracking - Add Google Analytics Ecommerce tracking to WordPress.
 * WooCommerce Google Analytics - Add Enhanced Ecommerce Tracking to your WooCommerce store.
+* User Journeys - See exactly which pages a customer visited before before purchasing from your WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, or GiveWP website.
 * Easy Digital Downloads Google Analytics - Add Enhanced Ecommerce Tracking to your EDD store.
-* Ads Tracking - Track your Google Adsense ads with Google Analytics.
 * Affiliate Link Tracking - Track your affiliate links and get stats that matter.
+* Google Ads Conversion Tracking - Automatically track Google Ads conversions for WooCommerce, Easy Digital Downloads, and MemberPress.
 * File Download Tracking - Enable file download stats with just a click.
 * Custom Link Tracking - Track your outbound link clicks with Google Analytics.
 * Events Tracking - Track custom button and banner clicks with Google Analytics.
 * Custom Dimensions Tracking - Enable Google analytics custom dimensions tracking for WordPress.
 * Author Tracking - See author stats and discover who's the most popular author on your site.
 * Popular Post Tracking - See which blog post and section is the most popular.
+* YouTube Google Analytics - Easily and automatically track embedded YouTube video starts, stops, and progression of your YouTube videos.
+* Vimeo Google Analytics - Easily and automatically track embedded Vimeo video starts, stops, and progression of your YouTube videos.
+* HTML5 Video Google Analytics - Easily and automatically track embedded HTML5 video starts, stops, and progression of your YouTube videos.
+* Exclude from Tracking - Disable the loading of the Google Analytics tracking on specific pages or posts.
 * Contextual Insights - Get actionable tips on how to improve engagement and get more visitors based on your site's traffic.
 * Headline Analyzer - Get more clicks and improve SEO following suggestions from our Headline Analyzer directly in the WordPress editor
 * Custom Post Type Tracking - Track the performance of your custom post types.